logzio/logzio-k8s/troubleshooting.md

 This document contains some guidelines for handling errors that you may encounter when trying to run this solution.

-### Add extra mounts:
+## Problem: /file/path.log unreadable

-If you see this error when running Fluentd:
+The following error appears when running Fluentd:

 ```shell
 /file/path.log unreadable. it is excluded and would be examined next time
 ```

+### Possible cause

-It might be because you need to add more volume and volume mount to your Daemonset.
-Follow these steps:
+You may need to add more volume and volume mount to your Daemonset.

+### Suggested remedy

 #### Step 1 - Check on which node your pod is running

-You'll need to find out on which node your Fluentd pod with the errors is running on.
-To do so use this command:
+Find out on which node your Fluentd pod with the errors is running.
+To do so, use this command:

 ```shell
 kubectl -n <<NAMESPACE>> get pod <<FLUENTD-POD-NAME>> -owide